rpaudel42/rpaudel42.github.io/pages/spamtweet.md

 types of spam/anomalies in trending tweets that are consistent with the spam scenarios listed by Twitter.

-1. <h5>Keyword/Hashtag Hijacking :</h5>Using popular keywords or hashtags to promote the tweet that are not related to the topic.
+1. **Keyword/Hashtag Hijacking:** Using popular keywords or hashtags to promote the tweet that are not related to the topic.
 This is done to promote anomalous tweets to a wider audience by hijacking popular hashtags and keywords.

-2. <h5>Bogus link :</h5>Posting a URL that has nothing to do with the content of the tweet.
+2. **Bogus link :** Posting a URL that has nothing to do with the content of the tweet.
 This is done to generate more traffic to the website.
 Another scenario of bogus link is link piggybacking.
 For example, posting an auto redirecting URL that goes to legitimate website but only after visiting an illegitimate website.
 Another way is to post multiple links where one link can be a legitimate link while another can be a malicious or unrelated link.
 The motivation behind link piggybacking is to generate traffic to the illegitimate website by concealing the link inside a legitimate website.
 This can also be accomplished by using a tiny URL.

 To verify our approach, we collect tweets (containing URLs) related to two separate (and very different) trending topics during the summer of 2018: FIFA